 Do you know the do's and dont's of managing diarrhoea in children?
 Let's find out.

-Diarrhoea or loose motions are the stools expelled from the body before they get a chance to be well-formed.
+Diarrhea or loose motions are the stools expelled from the body before they get a chance to be well-formed.
 In the large intestine, water is absorbed from the faecal matter and this leads to the formation of solid stools.

 The consistency of the stools largely depends on the time the faecal matter spends in the large intestine.
 The longer it is there, more water is absorbed, and the stools tend to be harder.
 On the other hand, when the faecal matter is rushed through the large intestine, the stools are loose, often watery.

-Diarrhoea could be caused by
+Diarrhea could be caused by

 - A stomach and bowel infection (gastroenteritis) caused by parasites, bacteria, or viruses

 - Food allergy

 - Inflammatory bowel syndrome (Chron's disease and Ulcerative colitis)

 Common pathogens that cause diarrhoea in children are parasites causing Giardiasis and Amoebiasis, viruses like Norovirus and Rotavirus, and bacteria like E. coli.